wcsanders1/DesignPatterns/README.md

 ### Strategy

 This program calculates how much you owe in income taxes depending on the country in which you earned your money.
 Each country uses a different system to calculate income taxes, which can complicate the calculation.
 However, the **strategy pattern** allows for a separate class for each tax system, any of which can be passed to the `CalculatorContext` class.

+### Template Method

+The company has several departments to which you may apply for a job.
+Although the hiring process for every department consists of the same steps, each department's steps have slightly different implementations.
+The **template method** pattern makes it easy to preserve the order of the steps and ensure they all occur, while also allowing for different implementations.